Statistics on Performance Horses

-Stomach ulcers in horses is a very serious problem.
-Although horses are prone to various types of ulcers, stomach ulcers are the biggest culprits by far.
-This is particularly true with performance horses.
-Up to 60% of show horses have stomach ulcers.
-As many as a whopping 90% of racehorses have stomach ulcers.
+The fact is 60% of show horses have stomach ulcers.
+Furthermore as many as 90% of racehorses have stomach ulcers.
 Approximately one-third of all adult horses that are kept in stalls develop mild cases of ulcers.

 The facts are in.
 If you own a performance horse, you have to deal with the fact that they are highly prone to develop stomach ulcers.
 While these ulcers can range from very mild to absolutely devastating, they should always be taken seriously.
 It is not difficult by any means for a mild ulcer to become something that is considerably more life-threatening.